 - OM 386 - Supply Chain Management (spring of second year)

-- OM 382 - Pricing and Revenue Management (fall of second year - currently not offered)
+- OM 382 - Pricing and Revenue Optimization (fall of second year)

-- MKT 382 - Marketing Information and Analysis (fall of second year)
+- MKT 382 - Marketing Analytics and Information (fall of second year)

-- MKT 382 - Marketing Decision Making in the Information Age (spring of first or second year)
+- MKT 382 - Scientific Marketing Analysis and Implementation (spring of first or second year)

 - MKT 382.18 - Marketing Metrics (spring of second year)